-Once a project appears in the ALM 11.52 Site Administration project list, you can proceed with the actual project upgrade.
+Once a project appears in the ALM 12.01 Site Administration project list, you can proceed with the actual project upgrade.
 You can upgrade projects individually or on the domain level, which upgrades all projects contained in the domain.
+You must first upgrade any template projects before upgrading other projects.

-About Upgrading Domains and Projects .147
+About Upgrading Domains and Projects 147

 Upgrading a Project 147

 Upgrading a Domain 149